vertica/VerticaPyLab/README.md

     ```
     make verticalab-install
     ```
-    If you do not want to use the default image name, set it on DEMO_IMG
+    If you do not want to use the default image name, set it on VERTICALAB_IMG
     ```
-    export DEMO_IMG=<your-custom-name>
+    export VERTICALAB_IMG=<your-custom-name>
     make verticalab-install
     ```
 2. Start jupyterlab in docker